grodansparadis/vscp-doc-spec/vscp_measurements.md

  **Unit** is the measurement unit.
 Each measurement event have one or more units defined.
 For a level I device there is a maximum of four units.
 A level II device have the ability to extend this to 256 units.
 This is however seldom used.

 **Measurement value** The measurement value is a string with maximum length of 483 characters representing a floating point value.
 Decimal separator is always '.'.
+A minus sign in front of the number indicates a negative value.
 Floating point values can be represented in the standard way so '123e5' and '123e-5' is allowed.
 This means VERY large and VERY small numbers can be represented.
 Event more or less than standard software can handle in which case custom parsers must be built.

 ### CLASS2.MEASUREMENT_FLOAT